dojorob76/laravel-self-consuming-api-starter/readme.md

 'composer install', 'npm install', 'bower install', and 'gulp'.
 Note: Composer and NPM must already be installed in your environment.
 Gulp and Bower must be installed (via NPM) before running them as well.

-Next, copy .env.example to .env, and run the following commands:
+Next, copy .env.example to .env, and install the following keys:

 A Laravel key will need to be generated with the following command: